acaldero/uc3m_ds/materials/topic-sockets/ssdd_sockets.md

 ```

-## Ejemplo de uso de sockets NO orientados a conexión
+## Example of using connectionless sockets

 **servidor-base-udp.c**
    ```c